Mary Berry's drop scones

-Measure the flour, baking powder, sugar and orange zest into a mixing bowl.
+Place the flour, baking powder, sugar and orange zest in a mixing bowl.
 Make a well in the centre and then add the egg and half of the milk.
-Beat well, with a whisk, until you have a smooth, thick batter.
+Beat well with a whisk until you have a smooth, thick batter.
 Beat in enough of the milk to make a batter the consistency of thick pouring cream – you may not need all the milk.

-Serve at once with butter, or syrup, or honey, and yoghurt and blueberries, raspberries or other seasonal fruits.
+Serve at once with butter, maple syrup or honey, yoghurt, blueberries, raspberries or other seasonal fruits.

 If you make these ahead and need to reheat them, arrange in a single layer on an ovenproof plate.
 Cover tightly with foil and reheat in a moderate oven for about 10 minutes until warm.
 Serve at once.